giacomolat/giacomolat/README.md

 # Hi, I'm Giacomo 👋

-🎓 First Level Master Degree in Data and process analysis and modelling: methods and models (UnitelmaSapienza University of Rome) – expected graduation: March 2026
+🎓 First Level Master Degree in Data and process analysis and modelling: methods and models (UnitelmaSapienza University of Rome) – expected graduation: March 2026<br>
-🎓 First Level Master Degree in Data Science: Information & Knowledge Management per Data Scientist (Niccolò Cusano University of Rome) – graduated in June 2025
+🎓 First Level Master Degree in Data Science: Information & Knowledge Management per Data Scientist (Niccolò Cusano University of Rome) – graduated in June 2025<br>
-🎓 Bachelor’s degree in Computer Science (Sapienza University of Rome) – graduated in July 2021 💼 Data Analytics & BI @ OpenCity
+🎓 Bachelor’s degree in Computer Science (Sapienza University of Rome) – graduated in July 2021<br>
+💼 Data Analytics & BI @ OpenCity<br>
 📊 Focus on dashboards, data quality and analytical data pipelines for public sector services

 ---

 ## 🔎 About me
-I am a junior data professional with a background in Computer Science and experience in Business Intelligence and data analysis.
+I have a background in Computer Science and experience in Business Intelligence and data analysis.
-I work on end-to-end dashboards, data transformations in Python, and analytical queries on modern data stacks.
+I work on end-to-end dashboards, Python-based data transformations, and analytical queries on modern data platforms.

 My current interests include:
 - BI & analytics engineering